 - Excellent data recovery effect and great reliability.

-- Supported OS: Windows XP, Vista, Windows 7, Windows 8, Windows 8.1, Windows 10, Windows Server 2003, Windows Server 2008 (R2), and Windows Server 2012.
+- Support Windows 7, Windows 8, Windows 8.1, Windows 10, Windows 11, Windows Server, etc.

 In short, using MiniTool Power Data Recovery, you can easily and quickly recover lost data without damaging the original data.
 It is a tool with high security, excellent performance, and simple operations.

-Step 1.
-Launch MiniTool Power Data Recovery.
-Select the target drive and click Scan to scan for desired data in the disk sector by sector.
+Under the Logical Drives section, select the target drive and click Scan to scan for desired data in the disk sector-by-sector.
 For the best recovery result, please wait until the full scan is complete.

 After recovering lost data, let’s see how to fix the external hard drive I/O error.

-Part 3: How to Fix The "I/O Device Error" Problem
+Part 3: How to Fix I/O Device Error in Windows 10/7/8

 The affected storage device might not have been connected properly.
 To check the connection, disconnect the storage medium and connect it with another USB port, USB cable, USB adaptor, or USB card reader.
 Data on the device should be able to be read as usual if this is caused by a faulty connection.

-If the computer storage device driver is outdated, damaged or incompatible with your attached device, it might affect its input/output functionality.
+If the computer storage device driver is outdated, damaged, or incompatible with your attached device, it might affect its input/output functionality.

-Solution 3: Change drive letter
+Solution 3: Change the Drive Letter

 If the external drive is detected with a wrong drive letter, its I/O functionality will be affected because the computer would be reading from the wrong or non-existent drive.